yangben526/FYP_SolarShare/README.md

 - Status carchar(100)

----Grant access to database with SQL---
+# Grant access to database with SQL

 GRANT ALL ON household_solar2.* TO 'testuser'@'localhost' IDENTIFIED BY 'password';

----Symbol-sdk installation----
+# Symbol-sdk installation
 "npm install symbol-sdk rxjs" at
 1. P2PTrading/UniversalAssets/js
 2. P2PTrading/userpageserver/js

---- Coversion of Symobol-sdk for browser environment ---
+# Coversion of Symobol-sdk for browser environment

 "cd" command --> to "./UniversalAssets"